Why is Crate Training Necessary?

 Close the door when your dog inside the crate.
 At first, you might want to close the door for a minute and reopen it again quickly.
 Reward your dog by giving a treat or a bone when your dog stays inside the crate.
 Gradually, lengthen the time you close the door from 1 minute to 10 minutes then 30 minutes and so on.

-After closing the door phase, the next step is the walk away phase.
+After closing the door phase, the next step is the walk-away phase.
 Once your dog is comfortable in the crate, you need to slowly walk away from the crate.
 Do your normal activities as though everything is perfectly normal.
-Then slowly, walk away to another room then walk back and give your dog a threat.
+Then slowly, walk away to another room then walk back and give your dog a treat.
 Gradually, lengthen the time you walk away from the crate.
 When your dog chooses to rest in the crate, you have successfully completed your goal.

 This phase takes 2-3 days.